-Such a phase is commonly called the ``corner-cubic'' phase, corresponding to the bright spots in the histograms in Figs.~\ref{fig:fig3}(c) and (d); here, the eight possible states are in one-to-one correspondence with the eight vertices of a three-dimensional cube.
+Such a phase is commonly called the corner-cubic phase (i.e., the VP phase in our case), yielding the bright spots in the histograms in Figs.~\ref{fig:fig3}(d)-(f); here, the eight possible states are in one-to-one correspondence with the eight vertices of a three-dimensional cube.
 When $\nu_4<0$, the symmetry-broken phase is described by

 together with the other states where either $\langle\phi_2\rangle$ or $\langle\phi_3\rangle$ acquires an expectation value.
-The six symmetry-broken states in this case correspond to the face centers of a three-dimensional cube, thus defining a ``face-cubic'' phase [bright spots in the histograms in Figs.~\ref{fig:fig3}(a) and (b)], which has also been seen in the honeycomb-lattice transverse-field Ising model~\cite{Wang2017} that bears a low-energy action similar to Eq.~\eqref{eq:eq3}.
+The six symmetry-broken states in this case correspond to the face centers of a three-dimensional cube, thus defining a face-cubic phase (i.e., the LN phase in our case which corresponds to the bright spots in the histograms in Figs.~\ref{fig:fig3}(a) and (b)], which has also been seen in the honeycomb-lattice transverse-field Ising model~\cite{Wang2017} that bears a low-energy action similar to \eqref{eq:eq3}.

-Studying the RG flow suggests that when $\nu_4>0$, the theory~\eqref{eq:eq3} flows to a conformal field theory.
-This tells us that the phase transition from the disordered phase to the corner-cubic phase is second-order and continuous.
-The RG flows starting from the $\nu_4<0$ region, on the other hand, have no fixed point, so the transition from the disordered to the face-cubic phase is first-order.
-(Strictly speaking, it is possible for the attractor basin of the conformal fixed point to cover a small portion of the region with $\nu_4<0$.
-This, however, is ruled out by more sophisticated analyses, which we will mention later.)